 - Divorce based on separation: The couple has been living apart for at least one year.

 Additional grounds for dissolution of marriage include alienation of affection, abandonment, and insanity.
-As an experienced Syracuse family law attorney, I can help you assess which grounds for divorce would best apply to your situation.
+Experienced in divorce law, I can help you assess which grounds for divorce would best apply to your situation.

 Learn More About No-Fault Divorce in New York